influxdata/docs-v2/content/influxdb/v2.0/tools/chronograf.md

    _For information about using Kapacitor with InfluxDB Cloud or InfluxDB OSS 2.0, see [Use Kapacitor with InfluxDB](/influxdb/v2.0/tools/kapacitor/)._
 6. Click **Finish**.

+### Update upgraded InfluxDB connections
+If using Chronograf with an InfluxDB instance that was upgraded from 1.x to 2.x, update your connection configuration to use the **InfluxDB v2 Auth** option and provide an organization and a token.
+**Without an organization, Chronograf cannot use Flux to query InfluxDB.**